 - the Liaison Officer service offers help to owners of small businesses to understand their tax obligations.
 Traditionally available in-person, this service is now available over the phone.

-- for more information, read our Federal Government Grants Tax Relief Resulting From COVID-19 blog or the Department of Finance’s Economic Response Plan.
+- for more information, read our Federal Government Grants Tax Relief Resulting From COVID-19 blog.

 - Financial Relief programs being offered by lenders:

 - Bank of Montreal, CIBC, TD Canada, National Bank of Canada, RBC Royal Bank and Scotiabank have announced new plans which will help those effected by the financial consequences of COVID-19.
 Each of the 6 banks have announced that they will be allowing the deferral of mortgage payments for up to six months.
 Details on the specific plans of each of the banks can be found below.

 Resources Available for First Nations, Inuit and Métis Businesses

 - Announced on April 18, 2020, the Federal Government will be providing $306.8 million in short-term, interest-free loans and non-repayable contributions to help small and medium-sized First Nations, Inuit and Métis businesses.
 This support will be provided through Aboriginal Financial Institutions.
 Small and medium-sized Indigenous businesses can receive up to $40,000.
 Learn more about this here.

 Legislative Changes and Other Supports

 - The Standards for Work-Integrated Learning Activities Regulations were announced on July 8, 2020 and will come into force on September 1, 2020.
 These regulations built on the Federal Government’s commitment to protect young workers and ensure youth can develop the skills and practical experience they need to find good jobs in the future.